chrishunt/garageswole/README.md

 How did I do last time?
-Virtual whiteboard of workouts.

 ![](screenshot.png)